SerCom-KC/cartoon-network-schedule/next-showings.md

 03:30PM OK K.O.!
 Let's Be Heroes - TKO's House; Point to the Plaza
 04:15PM Craig of the Creek - The Invitation
 04:30PM Craig of the Creek - Under the Overpass; The Brood
+05:15PM The Amazing World of Gumball - The Lady
+05:30PM The Amazing World of Gumball - The Vegging; The Sucker

 ### Friday, August 3rd
 06:00AM Steven Universe - Log Date 7 15 2